LGBT Rights Update from Africa

 Early this year, Kim Mukisa and Jackson Mukasa, two men from the southeast Ugandan town of Jinja, were arrested in a hotel room under suspicion of homosexual acts.
 Since their arrest they have remained in police custody, denied bail, and are awaiting a trial set to begin on May 7th.
 The men, charged with “having sexual knowledge of a person against the order of nature,” face up to 14 years imprisonment if convicted.
 The trial will be the first since President Museveni signed into law the now-infamous Anti-Homosexuality Act in late February.
 Since the men’s arrest occurred before the bill was enacted, they are being charged under the previous homophobic law that dates back to the 1950’s.

 Two Nigerian men were acquitted of homosexual acts by an Islamic court in early April.
 The men would have faced death by stoning if convicted.
 Northern Nigeria’s court system is largely based off of Sharia law, which dictates that conviction for sodomy can only occur if four witnesses can be presented to testify that the act occurred.
 In this case none came forward.
-Both secular and Islamic law criminalize homosexual acts in Nigeria.
+Both secular and Islamic law Nigeria.

 Philip Mubiana and James Mwape, who were first arrested in May of 2013, still remain incarcerated, awaiting continuation of their trial for committing offenses “against the order of nature.”
 The men have spent eleven months in detention awaiting a trial now in the midst of another protracted delay.